Implementing 64-bit Maximally Equidistributed $\mathbb{F}_2$-Linear Generators with Mersenne Prime Period

 \keywords{Random number generator, Mersenne Twister, Equidistribution, Empirical statistical testing}

 \acmformat{Shin Harase and Takamitsu Kimoto.
 2017.
 Implementing 64-bit maximally equidistributed $\mathbb{F}_2$-linear generators with Mersenne prime period.}

 \begin{bottomstuff} This work was partially supported by the Grants-in-Aid for JSPS Fellows 24$\cdot$7985, for Young Scientists (B) $\#$26730015, for Scientific Research (B) $\#$26310211, and for Challenging Exploratory Research $\#$15K13460 from the Japan Society for the Promotion of Scientific Research.
+This work was also supported by JST CREST.
 Authors' addresses: S. Harase, College of Science and Engineering, Ritsumeikan University, 1-1-1 Nojihigashi, Kusatsu, Shiga, 525-8577, Japan; e-mail: harase@fc.ritsumei.ac.jp; T. Kimoto, Recruit Holdings Co., Ltd., 1-9-2 Marunouchi, Chiyoda-ku, Tokyo, 100-6640, Japan; tkimoto@r.recruit.co.jp. \end{bottomstuff}